 Reflectioncannot detect these automatically)

-By default, the first two behaviours are enabled.
+By default, the first behaviour is enabled.
 Of course, there are situations where this can lead to unintended consequences.
 The mocking of non-existent methods may allow mocks based on real classes/objects to fall out of sync with the actual implementations, especially when some degree of integration testing (testing of object wiring) is not being performed.
-Allowing unfulfilled expectations means unnecessary mock expectations go unnoticed, cluttering up test code, and potentially confusing test readers.

-You may allow or disallow these behaviours (whether for whole test suites or just select tests) by using one or both of the following two calls:
+You may allow or disallow this behaviour (whether for whole test suites or just select tests) by using the following call:

 Passing a true allows the behaviour, false disallows it.
-Both take effect immediately until switched back.
-In both cases, if either behaviour is detected when not allowed, it will result in an Exception being thrown at that point.
-Note that disallowing these behaviours should be carefully considered since they necessarily remove at least some of Mockery’s flexibility.
+It takes effect immediately until switched back.
+If the behaviour is detected when not allowed, it will result in an Exception being thrown at that point.
+Note that disallowing ths behaviour should be carefully considered since it necessarily removes at least some of Mockery’s flexibility.